Kate-sk/Magic_hat/README.md

 # Magic_hat

-Unfortunately the code for this project was not allowed to be shared widely:( But you can check a nice wiki on work that was done during my Industrial Immersion:)) Hope it will be useful for some of you.
+Unfortunately the code for this project was not allowed to be shared widely:(

+\newline But you can check a nice wiki on work that was done during my Industrial Immersion:))
-Have fun!
+\newline Hope it will be useful for some of you. https://github.com/Kate-sk/Magic_hat.wiki.git

+__Have fun and enjoy video!__

 <div align="center">
       <a href="https://www.youtu.be/4PKv1ad8Pvk">
      <img